viswatejan/viswatejan.github.io/index.md

 # Resume

 ## PROFESSIONAL SUMMARY
-Senior Software Engineer with seven years of experience and successful in completing simultaneous projects.
-Decisive leader and dependable team builder with results-focused and driven approach.
+9 years of successful experience in designing and developing projects that are scalable and fault tolerant.
+Result oriented with no compromise on the quality.
+Willingness to learn new skills and try to be up to date with the latest technologies that bring value to the work.
+Contributed to various open-source projects in GitHub.

 ## SKILLS
 <ul class="list-left">
   <li>Software Design &amp; Development</li>
   <li>Analytical Thinking</li>
   <li>Troubleshooting</li>
+  <li>Problem Solving</li>
   <li>Unit &amp; Integration Testing</li>
 </ul>
 <ul class="list-right">
-  <li>Problem Solving</li>
   <li>Continuous Learning</li>
   <li>Mentoring &amp; Training</li>
+  <li>Pair Programming</li>
   <li>Code Reviews</li>
 </ul>